haari-10/Smart_Irrigation_System/README.md

+# 🌱 Smart Irrigation System using IoT and Arduino

 # 📌 Project Overview

 This project implements an automated smart irrigation system that monitors soil moisture levels in real time and controls a water pump accordingly.
 The system helps reduce water wastage and ensures optimal watering of plants using sensor-based automation.